rerobins/rhobot_framework/README.md

 ## License

-This framework is released under the Simplified BSD License.
+This framework is released under the New BSD License.